Semester Bill Due Dates

 When the student graduates or withdraws from the university, any unused portion of the deposit will be refunded to the student.
 If a student decides not to enroll at Brandeis, the deposit will be forfeited.

-All new students are charged a mandatory $250 orientation fee, which is nonrefundable.
+All new students are charged a mandatory $325 new student fee, which is nonrefundable.

-The tuition fee for 2013-2014 is $43,980 for undergraduate students who entered the University before the summer 2012 semester, and $44,380 for undergraduate students who entered the University after spring 2012 and the fee for each semester course required for degree credit is $5,498 ($1,374.38 per credit, per term) and $5,548 ($1,386.88 per credit, per term), respectively.
+The undergraduate tuition fee for 2016-2017 is $49,586 and the fee for each semester course required for degree credit is $6,198 ($1,550 per credit, per term).
 Library privileges and use of athletic facilities for the academic year are included in the full tuition fee.

 Students who return to the university after withdrawing will pay the prevailing tuition and other fees.
 In view of the constantly increasing costs of education, students may expect tuition increases during their academic careers.

-The total charges for a standard residence hall room (double-occupancy) and a 10-meal per week board contract for the 2013-14 academic year are $12,714.
+The total charges for a standard residence hall room (double-occupancy) and a 12-meal per week board contract for the 2016-2017 academic year are $14,224.
 Other meal contract options are available.

 Students residing in residence hall rooms must sign room licenses and board contracts binding for the full academic year.
 If a student has a room change and is placed in an area which does not require a board plan, and wishes not to have a board plan, the student must be in contact with the campus card office.